testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part2.md

             actions.play(game, seconds=1, model=model) # We plug the behavior model
 ```

-This test is way shorter, as the behaviour **[model](https://github.com/testflows/Examples/blob/v1.0/SuperMario/tests/move_right_with_model.py#L11)** is being passed into the **[actions.play](https://github.com/testflows/Examples/blob/v1.0/SuperMario/tests/move_right_with_model.py#L18)** giving us:
+This test is much shorter because the behavior **[model](https://github.com/testflows/Examples/blob/v1.0/SuperMario/tests/move_right_with_model.py#L11)** is being passed into the **[actions.play](https://github.com/testflows/Examples/blob/v1.0/SuperMario/tests/move_right_with_model.py#L18)** giving us:

 - No explicit position tracking
 - No explicit assertions

-More importantly, the test scenario is actually enhanced as the model is checking the behaviour continuously (frame by frame) instead of only making an assertion about the final position!
+More importantly, the test scenario is actually enhanced as the model is checking the behavior continuously (frame by frame) instead of only making an assertion about the final position!

 Let's run it: